Counting irreducible representations of large degree of the upper triangular groups: Introduction

 \section{Introduction}

 Let $q$ be a power of a prime $p$ and $\F_q$ a field with $q$ elements.
-The group $U_n(q)$ of all upper triangular $(n\times n)$-matrices over $\F_q$ with all diagonal entries equal to $1$ is a Sylow $p$-subgroup of $GL_n(\F_q)$.
-It was conjectured by G. Higman \cite{Hig} that the number of conjugacy classes of $U_n(q)$ is given by a polynomial in $q$ with integer coefficients.
-Higman's conjecture was refined using the (complex) character theory of $U_n(q)$.
-I.M.
-Isaacs \cite{Is2} showed that the degrees of the irreducible characters of $U_n(q)$ are of the form $q^e$, $0\leq e \leq \mu(n)$ where the upper bound $\mu(n)$ is known explicitly in Section 4.
-G. Lehrer \cite{Leh} conjectured that each number $N_{n,e}(q)$ of irreducible characters of $U_n(q)$ of degree $q^e$ is given by a polynomial in $q$ with integer coefficients.
-I.M.
+The group $U_n(q)$ of all upper triangular $(n\times n)$-matrices over $\F_q$ with all diagonal entries equal to $1$ is a Sylow $p$-subgroup of $\GL_n(\F_q)$.
+It was conjectured by Higman \cite{Hig} that the number of conjugacy classes of $U_n(q)$ is given by a polynomial in $q$ with integer coefficients.
+Isaacs \cite{Is2} showed that the degrees of all irreducible characters of $U_n(q)$ are powers of $q$.
+Huppert \cite{Hup} proved that character degrees of $U_n(q)$ are precisely of the form $\{q^e:0\leq e \leq \mu(n)\}$ where the upper bound $\mu(n)$ was known to Lehrer \cite{Leh}.
+Lehrer \cite{Leh} conjectured that each number $N_{n,e}(q)$ of irreducible characters of $U_n(q)$ of degree $q^e$ is given by a polynomial in $q$ with integer coefficients.
 Isaacs \cite{Is3} suggested a strengthened form of Lehrer's conjecture stating that $N_{n,e}(q)$ is given by a polynomial in $(q-1)$ with nonnegative integer coefficients.
-So, Isaacs' conjecture implies Higman's and Lehrer's conjectures.
+So, Isaacs' conjecture implies Lehrer's Conjecture, which in turn implies Higman's Conjecture.

-To approach irreducible characters of $U_n(q)$, C. Andr\'e \cite{Carlos2} constructed elementary characters by using Kirilov's orbits on the corresponding nilpotent algebras.
-With the definition of basic characters as tensor products of a set of elementary characters, the set of all basic characters gives a partition for the set of all irreducible characters $Irr(U_n(q))$ of $U_n(q)$.
-P. Diaconis and I.M.
-Isaacs \cite{Is-Di} generalized these types of basic characters to supercharacters for any algebra groups.
+To study irreducible characters of $U_n(q)$, Andr\'e \cite{Carlos2} constructs elementary characters using the Kirillov orbit method, which is similar to Lehrer's construction \cite{Leh}.
+He then defines basic characters as tensor products of sets of elementary characters.
+The set nonprincipal irreducible characters $\Irr(U_n(q))^*$ of $U_n(q)$ is partitioned by the irreducible constituents of basic characters.
+Diaconis and Isaacs \cite{Is-Di} generalize the notion of basic characters to that of supercharacters.

-When $q$ is an actual power of prime, $U_n(q)$ has no faithful characters.
-We come up with the definition of {\it almost faithful} characters.
+When $q$ is a proper prime power, $U_n(q)$ has no faithful characters.
+We define { almost faithful} characters as follows.